Cardinals vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Dakota Hudson gets the nod for the St. Louis Cardinals on Tuesday at Busch Stadium against Zack Gelof and the Oakland Athletics.
-First pitch is at 7:45 PM ET for the second game of a three-game series.
+Paul Goldschmidt and the St. Louis Cardinals will play Brent Rooker and the Oakland Athletics on Wednesday at Busch Stadium, at 6:45 PM ET.

-The Cardinals have been listed as -225 moneyline favorites for this matchup with the Athletics (+185).
-The total is 9 runs for this game.
+The Athletics are listed as +155 moneyline underdogs for this matchup against the favored Cardinals (-190).
+The total is 9 runs for this contest (with -120 odds to go over and +100 odds to go under).

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.